Smallz2/project-dory/README.md

 # Actions Allowed:
 Creating, delete a Team

-Accept team join request for team leafer
+Accept team join request for team leader

 Requesting to join a team

 Add Socials to account

 Add about me to account

 # Things to go
 Add avatar to account with google cloud

 Update UI